 How to check variable exists in DOS batch programming?

 if defined is used to check variable exists or not.

-if variable defined, code block executes Here is an example
+if the variable is defined, the code block executes Here is an example

-@echo off SET dept= sales if defined dept (echo variable dept exists) else (echo variable dept not exists)
+@echo off SET dept= sales if defined dept (echo variable dept exists) else (echo variable dept not exist)

 variable dept exists

 defined can be used with if block as well as nested if-else blocks